 Then we go to other cities and the permit alone costs $800- $4K.

-And then some cities require lead inspections if your home is passed a certain age, which can cost thousands of dollars.
+And then some cities require lead inspections if your home is of a certain age, which can cost thousands of dollars.
 And you have to be lead certified and take classes for that, which also costs money.

 So depending on where you live permits can range from $0- $4K for the permit alone.